hilaryp/PNC_tools/README.md

     python plt2csv.py input/*.plt > output.csv

+Use `-d` to include columns for the demographic information given in the .plt header line.
+Only recommended if using your own files; existing PNC file headers are often inconsistent.

+    python plt2csv.py -d input/*.plt > output.csv

 ### Output
 `plt2csv.py` is currently written for use with PNC-style filenames, but can easily be modified as needed.
 The input filename is parsed to return Subject ID as the first column.
 An example: